internationalTD/defuser/README.md

     * __NO__ context switching just because you needed a new batch of images

 #### Planned features:
-* Support for extensions and custom scripts
+* Better script usage support
 * upscaling support ( for now, do it in the WebUI)
 * further workflow improvements
 * standalone face fix